 In the Scientific Computing Department (SCD) we research, develop and support leading edge high-performance computational & data storage infrastructures and scientific software to perform and support world class science.
-We have over 180 staff in roles such as systems management, research software engineers and computational scientists who provide projects and services to make a real difference to the scientific communities we support.
-We help those communities to store and transfer research data from small to large scale and provide software to analyse, simulate, visualise and locate research data.
+We have over 240 staff in roles such as systems management, research software engineering, open science and computational science developing projects and services to make a real difference to the scientific communities we support.
+We help our communities by providing systems and software to help analyse, simulate and visualise research data.

 Graduates in SCD typically experience 4 projects within the department and one 3 month project in another department.